janiskopsisko/declension/Readme.md

 ## Installation

+- go to folder where you want to crate the app i.e `C:\Users\USERNAME\code\`
-- Download this project from git and unzip it
+- Download this project from git with `git clone git@github.com:janiskopsisko/declension.git`
-- Create a new folder for this project `mkdir declension`
-- Go into folder in terminal `cd declension`
+- In terminal type `cd declension` to enter the folder
 - Install all dependencies with `npm install`

 ## Usage

 In terminal run `node app.js FILEPATH.txt`

+Result will be stored in `.../declension/res/a.txt b.txt ...`